Peggy’s Cove Lighthouse Photography

 Rustic unserviced sites (with water taps nearby)

-Rhubarb is directly in front of the Oceanstone Resort.
+Rhubarb is directly opposite the Oceanstone Resort.
 8650 Peggy’s Cove Road, Indian Harbour, NS B3Z 3P4902-821-3013

 8650 Peggy’s Cove Road, Indian Harbour, Nova Scotia, Canada.